 Boating Facilities Fund

-The Maine Department of Agriculture, Conservation and Forestry, Division of Parks and Public Lands is seeking grant proposals:
+The Maine Department of Agriculture, Conservation and Forestry, Bureau of Parks and Public Lands is seeking grant proposals:

 - That will result in improved recreational boating access to the waters of the State of Maine.

 - Projects must be completed by June 30, 2016.

 - A 50% cash or in-kind match is required.

 - Project proposals are due June 25, 2014.